Washi1337/ctf-writeups/writeups/flare-on/2024/6/index.md

 I spent a good amount of time learning Verilog, getting stuck with  "what are the differences between this and normal BLAKE2" and "how am I supposed to find an input for which the hash is a flag?".
 But in the end, none of that mattered: All you needed was guess that one of the **sample inputs** was actually producing the flag when flipping one bit.
+As far as I can tell, there is basically zero indication that one of the test inputs should've been used.
-This trick didn't work at first, as I had changed the test inputs to something else.
-This made me waste a LOT of time too...
+This set me back several HOURS of time, as I had changed the test inputs to something else.
+Not until redownloading the challenge again, in fear I had broken something while debugging and tracing everything, the flag apparead out of the blue.

+...
+Just why?

 In any case, this challenge made me feel like I wasted a lot of time learning things I didn't need.
 I am kind of curious whether this was the intended solution.